krasserm/bot-with-plan/gba/tools/search/README.md

 ## Search internet tool

-The [SearchInternetTool](search_internet.py) is a RAG-based search tool that performs internet searches across multiple search engines and synthesizes responses using a large language model (LLM).
+The [SearchInternetTool](search_internet.py) is a RAG-based search tool that performs internet searches across multiple search engines and synthesizes concise responses using a large language model (LLM).

-The tool does not require any API keys as it utilizes a local [SearXNG](https://github.com/searxng/searxng) meta search instance to query various search engines.
+The tool does not require API keys as it utilizes a local [SearXNG](https://github.com/searxng/searxng) meta search instance to query various search engines.
-Results from the search engines are fetched from the internet, ranked by relevance and passed to the LLM to generate a concise response.
+Results from the search engines are retrieved from the internet, filtered and ranked by relevance and finally passed to the LLM to generate a concise response.

 For a more detailed explanation of the implementation details refer to the section [search internet tool implementation](#search-internet-tool-implementation).